2009–10 Scottish Cup

 The 2009–10 Scottish Cup was the 125th season of Scotland's most prestigious football knockout competition.
 The competition was sponsored by the Scottish Government and for sponsorship reasons was known as the Active Nation Scottish Cup.

+Dundee United won only their second Cup title, the first since 1993–94.
+As of 2026, it remains their most recent major honour.